jmassardo/jmassardo.github.io/_drafts/2019-04-11-Habitat-for-Windows-Running-In-Production.md

 #### Other provisioning

 Ok, so what about all the folks that can't use Terraform.
 In that case, we need to install Habitat directly on the nodes.
-There are two ways: you can use your existing provisioning system to add in steps to [install](https://www.habitat.sh/docs/install-habitat/) the binaries; or you can use the [Habitat cookbook](https://github.com/chef-cookbooks/habitat) on your existing nodes.
+There are two ways: if you use Chef, you can use the [Habitat cookbook](https://github.com/chef-cookbooks/habitat) on your existing nodes; if not, you can use your existing provisioning system to add in steps to [install](https://www.habitat.sh/docs/install-habitat/) the binaries.
+If you don't have a provisioning or configuration management tool, check out [Chef Workstation](https://www.chef.sh).
+It has the ability to run cookbooks in an ad-hoc fashion, either manually or scripted.

 > Note: You'll notice the stark absence of sample code for this section.
 Unfortunately, there are so many permutations of infrastructure management tools that it's impossible to cover them.
 Fortunately, Habitat is quite easy to install.
 If you build a way to solve this problem, contact me and I'll add a link to your solution.

+YAY!!!
+We're done, right?
+Well... yes and no. We now have Habitat installed but we still need to do a few things...

 ### Running the Supervisor